lomorage/homepage/content/blog/covid19.md

 },
 ```

-Or you can change the position refering to the layout mentioned above.
+Or you can change the position referring to the layout mentioned above.

 You can also change the language by changing "language" in "config.js", check [https://github.com/MichMich/MagicMirror/tree/master/translations](https://github.com/MichMich/MagicMirror/tree/master/translations) for languages available.